nyxb/mimikra/README.md

 ⚡ Swift and lean transformation by esbuild

-📄 .d.ts creation for .ts, .js, and .vue files
+📄 .d.ts creation for .ts, .js, tsx, jsx and .vue files

 ## ❓ Rationale 🤔